It Takes a Village -2-

 It takes a village” doesn’t mean handing our kids over for others to raise.

-It means Mum and Dad stay first in line, and a godly village comes around them to support, strengthen and echo what’s being built at home.
+It means Mum and Dad stay first in line, and a godly village comes around them to support, strengthen, and echo what’s being built at home.

 I still remember growing up in an era when most mothers were housewives.